 Koh Rong Sanloem

 This Island is recognized as the more idyllic of the two and it’s certainly nothing like Koh Touch on Koh Rong Island.
-However, the speed of development in at for example Saracen Bay is off the charts.
+However, the speed of development, at for example Saracen Bay, is off the charts.
 I just hope it will all be done in a sustainable manner so Koh Rong Sanloem can continue to be the small piece of paradise it still is today.

 On the East side of Koh Rong Sanloem is Sunset beach.
 It’s a small remote beach for travelers that like to seclude themselves from the crowds.
 We saw four basic accommodations (each with a restaurant) and one dive shop here, but there might be more now, because we also saw some development taking place.
 We had a look at Sleeping Trees eco-friendly resort without actually sleeping there, but it left a good impression.
 Just a handful of basic bungalows and we also saw a large tent.